straz/artificialtrust/_articles/zerosum.md

 covers sports: as if it were a zero-sum game.

-### Asymmetry
+### Asymmetrical effort

 Sometimes losing and gaining are not symmetrical.
 Burning down a house is easy, but building a house is much harder.
-Feeding yourself takes work and effort, and skills needed to feed yourself are quite different than the skills needed to ruin someone else's food.
+Feeding yourself takes work and effort.
+The skills needed to feed yourself are quite different than the skills needed to ruin someone else's food.

 Many in politics have noted that negative ads are both cheaper and more effective than positive ads.
 Anger and fear tends to reliably turn out more voters than satisfaction.

-If you find that helping yourself is difficult or expensive, and hurting others is easy and cheap, the path to success is clear.
-In a perfectly zero sum world, it makes more logical sense to burn down your neighbor's house than to build yourself a better one.

 In a zero-sum world, finding a meal means your opponent will go hungry, and vice-versa.
 Logically speaking, advancing at the expense of others is a perfectly sound strategy.

+If you find that helping yourself is difficult or expensive, and hurting others is easy and cheap, the path to success is clear.
+In a perfectly zero sum world, if the price to get a result is asymmetrical, it makes more logical sense to burn down your neighbor's house than to build yourself a better one.

-### When zero sum gives you lose-lose
+### When zero sum strategies gives you lose-lose

-It's understandable that people who learn zero-sum thinking from zero-sum contests could apply the same zero-sum thinking to other contests.
+The lopsided zero sum strategy is super easy to understand.
+We learn it because it's simple and we intuitively learn it from examples in real life.
+It turns out to be a terrible idea to apply this strategy outside of those situations, but we do it anyway.

 Perhaps you can find a way to spoil your opponent's meal, causing them to go hungry, or burn down their house.
-That alone doesn't guarantee that you'll get any food yourself, or get a nice new house.
+That strategy of course has an obvious flaw.
+Hurting others doesn't guarantee that you'll get any food yourself, or get a nice new house.

 The lose-lose outcome is fairly inexpensive and easy to achieve.
 It's possible for both competitors to end up as losers.
 Not every loss